KernFerm/Bubbles-Streamer-Notification-Discord-Bot/SECURITY.md

 When using this bot, please follow these security recommendations:

 #### Bot Token Security
+- **REQUIRED**: Use environment variables (`.env` file) for bot tokens and Application IDs
-- Never commit your bot token to version control
+- Never commit tokens or sensitive data to version control
-- Use environment variables or secure configuration files
-- Regenerate tokens if compromised
+- Regenerate tokens immediately if compromised
 - Limit bot permissions to only what's necessary
+- Always set `DISCORD_TOKEN` and `DISCORD_APPLICATION_ID` in your environment

+#### Environment Security
+- Use `.env` files for local development (automatically ignored by git)
+- Set environment variables directly on production servers
+- Never use config.json files in production environments
+- Regularly rotate tokens and API keys

 #### Server Security
 - Keep your hosting environment updated